ran88dom99/GeneratedRegMLBenchmark/README.md

 # GeneratedRegMLBenchmark
 Testing what the machine learning algorithms of R-caret can detect.

+First run completed.
+R version 332, 100 datapoints, 5x3 repeated cv , 16 random hyper-parameter tests.
+Look inside folder for graphs and conclusions. bagEarth & cubist are best on at detecting most patterns with svmLinear2 & cforest for support.
+42 models always fail.
+Some patterns, like median subtraction and 3 variebles multiplied are undetectable.

 Warning!
 Installs each model's package without prompt.

 Run "multiple generators" to generate data then "model tester" to see if any of caret's modeling algorithms can detect each generated pattern.